mav8557/mav8557.github.io/_drafts/2020-05-25-writing-an-elf-virus.md

 ```

 We define a macro, SYS_EXIT, to equal 60.
 This is basically the same as a preprocessor directive in C, a simple find/replace by the assembler.
 60 is the syscall number for sys_exit on x64.
-A good reference for syscalls and their arguments is [this page](https://filippo.io/linux-syscall-table/).
+A good reference for syscalls and their arguments is [this syscall table](https://filippo.io/linux-syscall-table/).

 The program is defined as a 64 bit ELF executable, with one readable and executable segment.
 We define a label for the entrypoint, and write some x64 to call sys_exit with the first argument of 42.
 The syscall reference I've linked tells us that the first argument to the syscall in rdi is the status code to pass to exit(), in this case 42.